MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/monitor-gitops-flux-2.md

 1. If desired, add any custom labels.
 Then select **Save**.

-You can also [configure contact points](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/manage-contact-points/) and [configure notification policies](https://grafana.com/docs/grafana/latest/alerting/alerting-rules/create-notification-policy/) for your alerts.
+You can also [configure contact points and notification policies](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/manage-contact-points/) for your alerts.

 ## Monitor resource consumption and reconciliations